WHO WE ARE

-David is an experienced Tutor/Mentor with a high success of helping young adults and professionals to achieve their qualifications and to find role into their chosen vocation.
-Proven skills in creating and delivering employability courses.
-Relevant employment include delivering employability courses to Apprenticeships, SSR, SSU, NEETs and college students in the England and Canada.
-Other achievements include being a trustee for Real-Time participation video, consulting on international funded projects and developing/delivering workshops for ERASMUS participants from a variety of European community groups engaging with hard ton reach adults and refugees to find employment.
+David is an experienced Tutor/Mentor with a high degree of success in helping young adults and professionals in achieving qualifications and finding roles into their chosen vocation.
+He has proven skills in creating and delivering employability courses having delivered courses for apprenticeships, SSR, SSU, NEETs and college students in England and Canada.
+Other achievements include being a trustee for Real Time, consulting on internationally funded projects and developing/delivering workshops for ERASMUS participants from a variety of European community groups engaging hard to reach adults and refugees in finding employment.

 WHAT WE DO

 Driving change processes through participatory video and creative storytelling